Pre-service Declaration Form

 DECLARATION OF DECONTAMINATION

-In order to protect the health of our staff, we kindly ask for your understanding and assistance in ensuring that equipment are fully decontaminated prior to coming into contact with our personnel.
+In order to protect the health of our staff, we kindly ask for your understanding and assistance in ensuring that equipment is fully decontaminated prior to coming into contact with our personnel.